sparkflows/sparkflows-docs/docs/tutorials/data-science/clustering-houses.rst

 Print the prediction results
 -----------------------------

-It Print the prediction results.
+It prints the prediction results.

 .. figure:: ../../_assets/tutorials/machine-learning/clustering-houses/10a.png
    :alt: Clustering Houses